Conjugated Estrogens (KON-joo-gay-ted ES-troe-jenz)

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 - Avoid using douches or other vaginal products unless your doctor tells you to.

 Warnings While Using This Medicine

-- Using large amounts of this medicine over long periods of time may increase your risk of some kinds of cancer.
-Talk to your doctor about your personal risks compared with the benefits of this medicine.
+- Long-term use of large doses of estrogens may increase your risk of some kinds of cancer, including breast cancer and cancer of the uterus.
+Check with your doctor right away if you have unusual vaginal bleeding.
+Ask your doctor if you have questions about your personal risks compared with the benefits of this medicine.